Vladimir (TV series): Production

-The eight-part limited series is created by Julia May Jonas based on her novel of the same name.
-Kate Robin serves as a showrunner, with Rachel Weisz leading the cast.
-Weisz, Robin and Jonas executive produce the series alongside Sharon Horgan, Stacy Greenberg and Kira Carstensen of Merman as well as Jason Winer and Jon Radler of Winer’s Small Dog Picture Company.
+The eight-part limited series is created by Julia May Jonas based on her novel of the same name, with Rachel Weisz leading the cast.
+Weisz and Jonas executive produce the series alongside Sharon Horgan, Stacy Greenberg, and Kira Carstensen of Merman as well as Jason Winer and Jon Radler of Small Dog Picture Company.
 20th Television, where Small Dog had an overall deal, is the studio.
 Shari Springer Berman and Robert Pulcini direct episodes, including the pilot.
 Berman and Pulcini also serves as executive producers.

 In June 2025, Leo Woodall joined the cast as the titular character Vladimir.
-The following month John Slattery, Ellen Robertson and Jessica Henwick joined the cast as series regulars as well as Tattiawna Jones, Matt Walsh, Kayli Carter, Miriam Silverman, Louise Lambert and Mallori Johnson in recurring roles.
+The following month John Slattery, Ellen Robertson, and Jessica Henwick joined the cast as series regulars as well as Tattiawna Jones, Matt Walsh, Kayli Carter, Miriam Silverman, Louise Lambert, and Mallori Johnson in recurring roles.

 Filming began in Toronto on July 2, 2025, running into September 2025.

+Tim Phillips composed the score for the series.

+Release

+The series premiered on Netflix on March 5, 2026.

+Reception

+The review aggregator website Rotten Tomatoes reported a 74% approval rating based on 54 critic reviews.
+The website's critics consensus reads, "Vladimir is a promisingly erotic and academic endeavor that cuts through the clichéd noise of typical sex comedies with inspired vigor and actors who make discussions about desire exciting, intellectual, and affecting."
+Metacritic, which uses a weighted average, assigned a score of 66 out of 100 based on 24 critics, indicating "generally favorable".